lintangbhanu/Backend-ReCratify/README.md

 OR

 You can use Postman to test the API.
-You can download the Postman documentation [HERE]()
+You can download the Postman documentation <a href="https://documenter.getpostman.com/view/30953372/2sA3XMjP7s">HERE</a>

 <details>
 <summary>User Auth</summary>